Skip to content

 Psychotherapy, otherwise known as talk therapy, is often used as part of a comprehensive treatment approach and plan for an ADHD diagnosis.

-While medication is commonly prescribed to manage symptoms of ADHD, psychotherapy can help individuals develop coping strategies, improve their organisational skills, address emotional challenges, and enhance their self-esteem and quality of life.
+While medication is commonly prescribed to manage symptoms, psychotherapy can help individuals develop coping strategies, improve their organisational skills, address emotional challenges, and enhance their self-esteem and quality of life.

 Managing ADHD: Staying Healthy and Organised